VisenDev/Saver5/README.md

 ```

-# TODO
+# TODO for this group
--For those who don't know how to use git/github.
-Do some research into how git works
+- Do some research into how git works
--Install Golang on your system
+- Install Golang on your system
--Clone this repo to your home machine
+- Clone this repo to your home machine
--Test compilation to make sure that works
+- Test compilation to make sure that works